Skip to content

 Prediction scatter plot colored by confidence

-A target vs. prediction scatter from a ChemProp MLM CLint model.
+A target vs. prediction scatter from a LogD model on the OpenADMET ExpansionRX challenge test data.
 Points are colored by confidence — the high confidence points cluster along the diagonal, low confidence (blue) are scattered.

 The Core Idea: Ensemble Disagreement